SolennDumont/Learning-from-Human-Feedback-/README.md

 From the paper "Learning Behaviors with Uncertain Human Feedback" with code found here : https://github.com/hlhllhLearning-Behaviors-with-Uncertain-Human-Feedback

 With Noama Adra.
-November-December 2022.
+December 2022.

 # Gesture feedback